tang-amy/GeisingerLab/Chip-Seq_Analysis/README.md

 ```
 ## Process Raw Data
 ### Access Sequencing Data from TUCF Server in Terminal
+This example shows how to download data from the TUCF server.
 ```bash
 # Connect server with ftp command, followed by IP address of TUCF server
 # Enter username and password when prompted